The Sunday School at MCC focuses on two areas for its curriculum: Islamic and Quranic studies.

 Goal for MCCSS Quranic Studies Program

-- The students will be able to read Quran correctly by Level 3
+- Students are able to read the Quran correctly

 Expectations of Parents: